-Municipality climate plans: dear Mayor, now what?
+Municipality climate plan: dear Mayor, now what?

 For Danish municipalities, achieving net-zero CO2 emissions and adapting to climate change by 2050 is a bottom-up task.
 But area-specific targets alone do not ensure that the municipality does what it should.
 Only action plans with concrete initiatives, timetables, and responsibilities will do.
 And to implement them successfully, modern digital strategy management should replace the current manual monitoring.

-The DK2020 plans for Danish municipalities are ambitious climate strategies, targets, and action plans developed to the same standard as used by the world's largest cities in the C40 collaboration 'The Climate Action Planning Framework' (CAPF).
+The DK2020 plans for Danish municipalities are ambitious climate plan strategies, targets, and action plans developed to the same standard as used by the world's largest cities in the C40 collaboration 'The Climate Action Planning Framework' (CAPF).

 With the plans, Danish municipalities commit to meeting the Paris Agreement targets with area-specific carbon targets and action plans, where each municipality indicates where and how it will achieve net-zero carbon emissions and adapt to climate change by 2050.

 The strategy applies to the whole municipality as a geographical area and covers major topics such as energy/heat, transport/mobility, recycling/resources, agriculture/land use, procurement/food, and climate adaptation.
-The main prerequisite for achieving the climate strategy will therefore be close cooperation with several major stakeholders such as utilities, the waste sector, the transport sector, the agricultural sector, and, not least, the citizens of the municipality.
+The main prerequisite for achieving the climate plan strategy will therefore be close cooperation with several major stakeholders such as utilities, the waste sector, the transport sector, the agricultural sector, and, not least, the citizens of the municipality.

-Moving from planning to implementation
+Moving from climate plan to implementation

-When so many different stakeholders must work together on a common climate strategy, it is not enough to set detailed CO2 reduction targets, as they will not be measurable in reality—neither for specific sectors nor for the municipality's overall contribution to reducing emissions.
+When so many different stakeholders must work together on a common climate plan strategy, it is not enough to set detailed CO2 reduction targets, as they will not be measurable in reality—neither for specific sectors nor for the municipality's overall contribution to reducing emissions.
 In other words, the targets themselves do not ensure that the municipality does what it says it will do.

 Instead, area-specific action plans should be developed, setting out concrete initiatives, timetables, and responsibilities.
 The point is that only if the action plans are implemented will the municipality be able to conclude whether the agreed reduction in CO2 emissions is on track to become carbon neutral by 2050.